 Kiran Rao

-Changing Tires at 100mph: A Guide to Zero Downtime Migrations
+Changing tires at 100mph: A guide to zero downtime migrations

 As a backend developer at a mobile app company, a common task was migrating a database schema.
 This could be to improve query performance, change column names/types, or adapt data to new use cases.
 While this may seem like a straightforward set of SQL commands, it becomes a complex choreographed dance to be achieved with zero downtime.